 Apple Picking at Larriland Farm – Woodbine, Maryland

 Larriland Farm is the perfect place to take the kids apple-picking, offering a huge selection of apples to pick.
 You can also buy fall decorations and tasty treats at the farm store, as well as take a hayride around the farm.

 Fall Activities at Larriland Farm

 Aside from the apple picking, Larriland Farm offers other fun fall activities to take part in.
-They offer weekend hayrides, evening hayrides, pumpkin hayrides, a straw maze and boo barn for the farm’s youngest guests to explore – so many fall activities to do there for families.
+They offer weekend hayrides, evening hayrides, pumpkin hayrides, a straw maze and boo barn for the farm’s youngest guests to explore – so many fall activities to do there for families!

-Fall Festival at Montgomery County Agricultural Fairgrounds – Gaithersburg, Maryland
+Fall Fair and Festival at Montgomery County Agricultural Fairgrounds – Gaithersburg, Maryland

 Check out some other fall festivals events in Maryland.